traderepublic/Cilicon/README.md

 - Enable automatic login
 - Disable Automatic Software updates
 - Disable any concept of screen locking or power saving
-- Select the dummy `start.command` file as a launch item which starts the CI agent/runner when mounted to the actual `Resources` folder.
+- Select the dummy `start.command` file as a launch item which will start the CI agent/runner when mounted to the actual `Resources` folder.
 - Install any dependencies you may need, such as Xcode, Command line tools, brew, etc.

 <details>